microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-03.md

 1. Type a namespace name into the **Name** box.
 The name must be unique within Azure, so make sure a green check mark appears next to it.
 Select **Create new** under **Resource group** and enter the resource-group name "cloud-city-rg" (without quotation marks).
 Choose the **East US** region in the **Location** drop-down, and then click the **Create** button.

-	> It is important to select the East US region to locate the Event Hub in the same region as the resources that attendees create.
+	> It is important to select the East US region to locate the Event Hub in the same region as the other resources.
 Keeping everything in one data center reduces cost and minimizes latency.

     ![Creating a namespace]({{"/assets/images/mini-solution/air-traffic-control-simulator/lab3/create-namespace.png" | absolute_url }})